threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/rivine/README.md

 ```
 The above commands will send 2 TF Tokens to a multi-signature wallet shared between the recipients, and if 3 out of the 4 participants sings the transaction then the 2 TF Tokens can be spent already.

-### Sending tokens to multiple participants with lock period
+### Sending tokens that require multiple participants to sign with lock period

 You also set a lock period e.g couple of hours or days, setting the token to be locked until the period is reached.
 To do that, you can simply use the same as the previous steps but add a locktime to the send_to_many call
 ```python